PluralKit/PluralKit/docs/content/faq.md

 ### How do I reply-ping/reply-@ proxied messages?
 You cannot reply-@ a proxied messages due to their nature as webhooks.
 If you want to "reply-@" a proxied message, you must react to the message with 🔔, 🛎, or 🏓.
 This will send a message from PluralKit that reads "Psst, MEMBER (@User), you have been pinged by @You", which will ping the Discord account behind the proxied message.

+### Why do most of PluralKit's messages look blank or empty?
+A lot of PluralKit's command responses use Discord embeds.
+If you can't see them, it's likely you have embeds turned off.
+To change this, go into your discord settings and find the tab "Chat" under "App Settings".
+Find the setting "Show embeds and preview website links" and turn it on.
+If it's already on, try turning it off and then on again.